-Gender Studies
+Gender and Sexuality Studies

-This interdisciplinary minor, drawn from the humanities and social sciences, examines the significance of gender in shaping the experiences of communities and individuals.
-Within the liberal arts tradition, gender studies analyzes the effects of cultural attitudes and social structures about gender identity and experiences, examines previously unavailable information about the lives and contributions of women and gender minorities, and demonstrates the importance of gender as a category of analysis to understand social structures of identity, power, and privilege.
-Graduates who have completed the gender studies minor are poised to work in a variety of settings ranging from social service to policy and lobbying organizations to research centers and educational services.
-Additionally, minoring in gender studies appropriately prepares students for many graduate programs.
+This interdisciplinary minor, drawn from the humanities and social sciences, examines the significance of gender and sexuality in shaping the experiences of communities and individuals.
+Within the liberal arts tradition, gender and sexuality studies analyzes the effects of cultural attitudes and social structures about gender and sexual identity and experiences, examines previously unavailable information about the lives and contributions of gender and sexual minorities, and demonstrates the importance of gender and sexuality as categories of analysis to understand social structures of identity, power, and privilege.
+Graduates who have completed the gender and sexuality studies minor are poised to work in a variety of settings ranging from social service to policy and lobbying organizations to research centers and educational services.
+Additionally, minoring in gender and sexuality studies appropriately prepares students for many graduate programs.
+The Gender and Sexuality Studies minor is part of the Department of Justice, Diversity, and Interdisciplinary Humanities.